 Are You Ready to Use Team Mindfulness to Improve Your Teamwork?

-Here are seven actions you can take right now.
+Here are actions you can take right now.

 - Implement the Right-Minded Choice Process in your team, starting by choosing your team’s right attitudes and behaviors.